-The Records Office provides official student records and transcripts, student enrollment verification, processes graduation and registration forms.
-It is the student's responsibility to maintain his/her correct addresses, telephone number(s), and legal name and to report any changes in information promptly to the Records Office.
+The Registrar's Office provides official student records and transcripts, student enrollment verification, processes graduation and registration forms.
+It is the student's responsibility to maintain his/her correct addresses, telephone number(s), and legal name and to report any changes in information promptly to the Registrar's Office.
 Students may update their phone number and address through My.UAFS.
-Students can visit the Records Office or request many services via the Records website or call 479-788-7230.
+Students can visit the Registrar's Office or request many services via the Registrar's Office website or call 479-788-7230.

-UAFS Email- Students will receive a UAFS email account.
+UAFS email- Students will receive a UAFS email account.
 The UAFS email is used as the official means of communication between UAFS officials, including faculty and students.
 All students are expected to check their UAFS email account frequently to stay current with UAFS communications.

-Lions ID Card- Students can receive their university official identification card from the Records Office.
+Lions ID Card- Students can receive their university official identification card from the Registrar's Office.
 The Lions ID card provides admission for many of the university's sponsored social, cultural, athletics, and recreational events.
 The card also serves as the Boreham Library card, security clearance for email logon, and other campus services and for proctoring identification for off-campus testing sites.
 A distance student who is unable to come to campus to obtain their ID can request it via their UAFS email account.
 This email must include a digital photo of the student (head only), full name, student ID number, and the address where the Lions ID card should be mailed.
-All requests should be sent to records@uafs.edu.
+All requests should be sent to registrar@uafs.edu.